 The Industrial Revolution required transportation.
 A pre-Industrial Revolution map of 1760 shows that there's not many rivers connecting the major cities.
-For exies in Great Britain.

-were great industrial cities, but they were isolated.
+For example, Birmingham and Manchester were great industrial cities, but they were isolated.
 You couldn't go North or South via water, for example.

-ample, Birmingham and Manchester

-or South via water, for example.
-Therefore, there's lots of canal a map just 30 years later in 1790 shows tremendous progress in connecting these cities via waterways.
+Therefore, there's lots of canal building to connect these rivers.
+And a map just 30 years later in 1790 shows tremendous progress in connecting these cities via waterways.